Rule 1: General governance policies of the Quebec Press Council

 9. Executive Committee

-9.01 Composition and Terms of Office – Subject to the powers vested in the Board of Directors or the General Meeting of Members, the day-to-day administration of the Quebec Press Council shall be the responsibility of an Executive Committee appointed by the Board of Directors and comprising the President, the Vice-President, the Executive Secretary, one public representative, one media representative and one journalist representative, one of whom shall be chosen as the Treasurer.
+9.01 Composition and Terms of Office – Subject to the powers vested in the Board of Directors or the General Meeting of Members, the day-to-day administration of the Quebec Press Council shall be the responsibility of an Executive Committee appointed by the Board of Directors and comprising the President, the Vice-President, the Secretary General, one public representative, one media representative and one journalist representative, one of whom shall be chosen as the Treasurer.

 The members of the Executive Committee shall be appointed for two years or until expiration of their term of office on the Board of Directors, their resignation or their removal.